Attend a SUPRA Council meeting

 Notice of meetings and agenda

-All meetings of Council are required to have at least seven (7) days notice.
-All Standing Committees require at least five (5) days notice.
-Agendas and additional documents for Council meetings are circulated at least three (3) days prior to the meeting.
-Agendas for Standing Committees are usually circulated with the notice of meeting, and updated prior to the meeting.
+All meetings of SUPRA Council are required to have at least seven (7) days’ notice.
+All Standing Committee meetings require at least five (5) days’ notice.
+Agendas and additional documents for council meetings are circulated at least three (3) days prior to the meeting.
+Agendas for Standing Committee meetings are usually circulated with the notice of meeting, and updated prior to the meeting.

 No confidential documents are circulated electronically.
 Confidential documents may be accessed in person at the SUPRA Offices.
-Members of SUPRA must request permission from the President; Councillors may access confidential documents at any time.
+SUPRA members must request permission from the President; councillors may access confidential documents at any time.

-A quorum for a meeting of Council is nine (9) Councillors.
+Quorum for a meeting of SUPRA Council is nine (9) councillors.

-A quorum for a Standing Executive Committee is four (4) Councillors, where at least one present is not a member of the Executive (The President, the Vice President, the Education Officer, the Secretary and the Treasurer).
+Quorum for a Standing Executive Committee meeting is four (4) councillors, where at least one present is not a member of the Executive (The President, the Vice President, the Education Officer, the Secretary and the Treasurer).

-A Quorum for a Standing Working Committee is at least three (3) Councillors, where at least one present is a member of the Executive.
+Quorum for a Standing Working Committee meeting is at least three (3) councillors, where at least one present is a member of the Executive.